chunyunma/chunyunma-dot-me/content/blog/svd/index.md

 I learned in the past started to form a coherent picture in my head.
-Most important of all, not only is singular value decomposition a beautiful theory, it is also a useful technique and has been applied to compressing images and predicting user preference.
+Most important of all, not only is singular value decomposition a beautiful theory, it is also a useful technique and has been applied to compressing images and predicting user preference, among others.

 The original blog post walked readers through a series of illustrations rendered in `python.` Here, I will use `R` to re-create all the illustrations,